trdroid/Android-Examples/Fragments/List-DetailView-Fragments/README.md

 ### Observations

-RecipesFragment is defined in the layout of RecipesActivity
+RecipesFragment is defined in RecipesActivity's layout file with a \<fragment\> tag

 RecipeStepsFragments are defined dynamically in RecipeStepsActivity